-To pass the following steps in this QuickStart, you will need a host PC with an installation of openSUSE 11.0 (x86) and the KDE desktop.
+To pass the following steps in this Quick Start, you will need a host PC with an installation of openSUSE 11.0 (x86) and the KDE desktop.

 When you are installing openSUSE 11.0, you can select KDE as Desktop selection.
 The default packages to use openSUSE 11.0 with your host PC will be selected automatically.
-This default selection will suffice to pass the steps in this QuickStart Instructions.
+This default selection will suffice to pass the steps in these Quick Start Instructions.
 The installation of additional packages and configurations will be described on the following pages.